 Data validation is a major challenge for busy trauma registrars and registry managers.
 What are the most efficient ways to ensure trauma data quality?
 With this month’s Q&A, the trauma registry experts from Pomphrey Consulting launch a three-article series explaining the basic concepts and strategies of data validation.

 In the March column, we will explain how to use software reports to ensure data quality from a structural point of view.
-In May, we will share strategies for performing “hands on” data validation.
+Later, we will share strategies for performing “hands on” data validation.

 But first, what does the Orange Book require?
 This month, we clarify what the American College of Surgeons (ACS) does and does not say about data validation.

 Q. What does the Orange Book say about data validation?

 The Orange Book states that valid data is essential to ensuring the quality and reliability of the trauma registry.
 According to Chapter 15, trauma centers must establish “a plan for ensuring that the data entered are accurate and reflect the observations made on the patient.”

 The related verification criterion applies to all trauma centers, regardless of level: “Strategies for monitoring data validity are essential (CD 15-10).”
 Failure to meet this criterion is a Type II deficiency.